Jordyn Tyson

-Jordyn Tyson (born August 12, 2004) is an American college football wide receiver for the Arizona State Sun Devils.
-He previously played for the Colorado Buffaloes.
+Jordyn Tyson (born August 12, 2004) is an American professional football wide receiver for the New Orleans Saints of the National Football League (NFL).
+Tyson played college football for the Colorado Buffaloes and Arizona State Sun Devils and was selected eighth overall by the Saints in the 2026 NFL draft.

 Early life

-Tyson attended Allen High School in Allen, Texas his freshman, sophomore and senior years and Independence High School in Frisco, Texas his junior year.
-As a senior, he had 80 receptions for 1,512 yards and 12 touchdowns.
+Tyson was born on August 12, 2004, in Allen, Texas.
+He attended Allen High School in his freshman, sophomore and senior years and Independence High School in Frisco, Texas his junior year.
+As a senior, Tyson had 80 receptions for 1,512 yards and 12 touchdowns.
 He committed to the University of Colorado Boulder to play college football.

 College career

 Tyson played nine games in his lone year at Colorado in 2022, recording 22 receptions for a team leading 470 yards and five touchdowns.
 After the season he entered the transfer portal and transferred to Arizona State University.
 In his first year at Arizona State in 2023 he played in only three games due to injury and did not record a catch.
 Tyson returned to Arizona State in 2024 as the team's number one receiver.

+Tyson made nine appearances for Arizona State during the 2025 season, recording 61 receptions for 711 yards and eight touchdowns.
+On December 19, 2025, Tyson declared for the 2026 NFL draft.